omeka/omeka-s-enduser/docs/modules/mapping.md

 ![The map-specific batch-editing field, filled out to copy "Latitude/Longitude" values from dcterms:coverage of each item.](modulesfiles/Mapping_batchEdit.png)

 You may wish to copy your coordinates in one batch operation, then update those markers with labels and images in a second batch operation.
-Note that if an item has multiple markers, all markers will get a marker update of identical images and labels.
+Note that if an item has multiple markers, all markers will get updated with identical images and labels.

 ### CSV Import integration